Physiotherapy For Rotator Cuff & Shoulder Ligament Injury

 - Infraspinatus: this is the main muscle that lets you rotate and extend your shoulder.

-- Teres Minor: this is the smallest rotator cuff.
+- Teres Minor: this is the smallest rotator cuff muscle.
 Its main job is to assist with rotation of the arm away from the body.

 - Subscapularis: this holds your upper arm bone to your shoulder blade and helps you rotate your arm, hold it straight out and lower it.